-Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86
+Silvio Berlusconi, scandal-scarred former Italian leader, dies at 86

 When former U.S. President Donald Trump launched his political career, many drew comparisons to Berlusconi, noting they both had long business careers, sought to upend the existing political order, and grabbed attention for their over-the-top personalities and lavish lifestyles.

-Meloni remembered Berlusconi as “above all as a fighter.”
+Meloni remembered Berlusconi “above all as a fighter.”

 “He was a man who had never been afraid to defend his beliefs.
 And it was exactly that courage and determination that made him one of the most influential men in the history of Italy,” Meloni said on Italian TV.